Kishor Appa Patil

 Kishor Dhansing Patil is an Indian politician and member of Maharashtra Legislative Assembly from Pachora Vidhansabha Constituency, Jalgaon.

 Professional and political career

-Kishor Patil started his professional career as cadet in the police department and as an agriculturist.

-At the age of 31, Patil contested (and was elected at) his first election to the Pachora Municipal corporation as a President from the Pachora Municipal constituency.
-Patil was first publicly elected President of Pachora Municipal Council in 2001.
+Kishor Patil started his professional career as a cadet in the police department and as an agriculturist.
+At the age of 31, Patil contested (and was elected at) his first election to the Pachora Municipal corporation and was elected as President from the Pachora Municipal constituency in 2001.
 He acts as Vice-Chairman of Jalgaon District Shivsena.